-Fire code in Snohomish County is much stricter than you may have experienced in years previous.
+Fire code in Snohomish County is much stricter than you may be accustomed to.
 Here are some guidelines to keep you well informed and able to plan your camp accordingly.

 - Each public space is required to have one 5lb ABC rated fire extinguisher in plain sight and accessible to all.
 If you have two public facing tents, you will need two fire extinguishers – one for each tent.

-- Communal kitchens must have one 2.5lb ABC rated extinguisher.
+- Communal kitchens must have one 5lb ABC rated extinguisher.
 If you plan on using a deep fryer, you must have a K rated extinguisher.

 - Your cooking stoves cannot be under a canopy or contained within a tent.

 - Your fires meant for warmth (ember or gas) also cannot be inside/under canopy/tents.